caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 Imagine that when the DNA is being replicated, most of the time the appropriate nucleotide is incorporated.
 Some fraction of the time, at rate $\mu$, an event occurs where the appropriate nucleotides is replaced with a random nucleotide instead.
 In our model, the probability of selecting any of the nucleotides during one of these random replacement events is uniform (picking a C is just as probable as picking a G, for example), and the new nucleotide doesn't depend in any way on what nucleotide was there before.
 It is as if you had a bag containing a large number of C, G, T, and A nucleotides at equal frequencies.
 As you built the new DNA strand, every so often you would replace the nucleotide you should be adding with one you instead select by reaching into the bag and picking at random.

 Not all replacement events will result in an apparent change.
 Sometimes the appropriate nucleotide is selected by chance, even though it was picked at random.
 If, for example, the appropriate nucleotide was an A, under this model $1/4$ of the time a replacement event occurs, an A is selected by chance and there is no apparent change.
-In such a case, there has not been a substitution (just a replacement in kind).
+In such a case, there has not been a substitution, just a replacement in kind.
 If the A is replaced with any of the other three nucleotides we say there has been a substitution.
 Because three of the four possible outcomes of a replacement event result in a substitution, the substitution rate is $(3/4) \mu$.
 Because some events result in no apparent change, substitutions are only a subset of events and the substitution rate is *lower* than the replacement rate.

 It might seem a bit odd to consider replacement events that don't result in substitutions, but this follows naturally from a central feature we specified for the the model - the new nucleotide doesn't depend in any way on what nucleotide was there before.
 If we had a process where replacements always resulted in substitutions, then excluding the replacement-in-kind events would require knowing which nucleotide should be placed so that we *don't* select it.

 ### Expected amount of change

 For the simple process described here, there are two things to consider if we want to know the amount of evolutionary change.
-The first is the substitution rate $\mu$, and the second is the time over which the evolutionary process acts.
+The first is the rate $\mu$, and the second is the time over which the evolutionary process acts.
 In our example here, that time is the length of the branch under consideration in the phylogeny.

 In Figure \@ref(fig:sim-jc-mu-sweep) each horizontal bar is a simulation over the same time interval (0-100 time units).
 Each black line on the bar is a replacement event randomly introduced by the computer according to our model.
 We use a different value of $\mu$ for each simulation (as indicated on the vertical axis).
 In the bottom bar, where $\mu=0$, there are no replacements (black bars) and therefore no substitutions (the whole bar is the same color).
 There are more replacement events as $\mu$ increases along the vertical axis.